nrjais/iced_plugins/README.md

 - **State Management**: Each plugin manages its own state
 - **Task Support**: Plugins can produce tasks that map back to app messages
 - **Subscriptions**: Plugins can subscribe to external events
+- **Output Streams**: Subscribe to plugin output messages with filtering

 ## Quick Start